moskytw/mosql/docs/index.rst

 .. image:: https://pypip.in/d/mosql/badge.png
    :target: https://pypi.python.org/pypi/mosql

-It lets you use the common Python's data structures to build SQLs.
+It lets you use the common Python data structures to build SQLs.

 It is the slide of the talk, "MoSQL: More than SQL, but Less than ORM", at `PyCon APAC 2013 <http://apac-2013.pycon.jp/>`_.
 It introduces MoSQL after v0.6.